 We seek breakthroughs of insight to solve problems.
 We can use reason and logic to find the answer, but sometimes the answers appear because of an intuitive leap.
 Does intuition complement, or is it a substitute for common sense?

-Many people believe there is a battle going on inside their heads between reason and intuition.
+Many people believe there is a battle between reason and intuition inside their heads.

 Rational thinking and intuitive insight aren’t opposites.
 Analytical thinking can confirm the ideas we get through intuition.